-We now look at the composition of the diagnostics of the perturbed training samples. \autoref{figure-error-distribution} demonstrates the distribution by error type.
-It can be seen that our training samples have covered a diverse of compiler diagnostics and functional diagnostics, with no error type dominating the other.
+\emph{Diagnostic analysis.} We now look at the composition of the diagnostics of the perturbation-based training samples. \autoref{figure-error-distribution} demonstrates the Top-10 distribution by error type.
+It can be seen that our perturbation algorithm creates a diverse set of compiler diagnostics and functional diagnostics, with no error type dominating the other.
 The top-1 diagnostic is \texttt{cannot find symbol}, which is a semantic error by the compiler, those training samples are an important signal to the neural network to generate code with tokens complying with the available variables, types and methods according to scoping and typing constraints.
 The next two are the most common functional error diagnostics (\texttt{AssertionFailedError} and \texttt{NullPointerException}), which show that our perturbations relate to behavior.

 \emph{Dataset filtering.} Note that our testing Defects4J bugs are all caused by function errors.
 To ensure the close distribution between training data and testing data, we conduct training dataset filtering as follows: 1) keep the \texttt{[FE]} samples and those \texttt{[CE]} samples with semantic errors, and 2) remove \texttt{[CE]} samples with syntactic compilation errors, e.g., ``; is expected ''.